Sindhujav18/Flink-RT-Kafka-Java/README.md

 ---

+## Vineetha Yenugula

+## Demonstration Skill:
+This project is use a simple Flink job to show how to integrate Apache Kafka to Flink using the Flink Connector for Kafka.

 ## Overview Of Apache Flink and Apache Kafka:
 - Apache Flink is a stream processing framework that can be used easily with Java.